WordPress/gutenberg/packages/block-editor/README.md

 _Parameters_

+-   _options_ `Object`: Preview options.
+-   _options.blocks_ `WPBlock[]`: Block objects.
--   _props_ `Object`: Optional.
+-   _options.props_ `Object`: Optional.
 Props to pass to the element.
 Must contain the ref if one is defined.
--   _options_ `Object`: Preview options.
--   _options.blocks_ `WPBlock[]`: Block objects.
 -   _options.\_\_experimentalLayout_ `Object`: Layout settings to be used in the preview.

 ### useBlockProps